richadudani/Assigment1--Fintech-Case-Study/README.md

     * Streamlining their business - Wealthsimple is in process of restructuring their businesses.
 Recently they announced to seperate their direct to consumer and Wealthsimple for Advisors businesses and will transition the advisor-focused offering to a new company.
 They are in in process of looking for partners to support advisors on a new platform.

-    * Achieve full stack of financial service - The vision is dependent on investments.
+    * Vision is to achieve full stack of financial service - The vision is dependent on investments.
 They are now focusing on identifying the right partner to support their business on a future platform that is capable of delivering a seamless client experience with even more features and services.
 Potential partnerships with other FinTechs in the Power/Portag3 portfolio are also being explored.

 ### Who is the company's intended customer?
 Is there any information about the market size of this set of customers?
     The Company's Customers -